skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ## Refitting models in Snowflake with Posit Connect
 Duration: 1

-As new data comes in over time, it would be useful to be able to refit our model.
+As new data comes in over time, it is useful to refit our model.
 We can refit periodically, monitor performance, and store the best-performing version on Posit Connect.
 We won't cover this in detail here, but we've put together sample code for the process in [this Quarto document](https://github.com/posit-dev/snowflake-posit-quickstart-orbital/blob/main/refit.qmd).